 Programming

-• City Island: City Island is an animated, short-form PBS KIDS video series set in a living city where objects—mailboxes, lamp posts, cars, and more—are characters who show how people in a community work together to make decisions and solve problems.
-The series, on PBSKIDS.org and on broadcast, looks at citizenship, civic participation, geography, culture, and family in age-appropriate ways.
+- City Island: City Island is an animated, short-form PBS KIDS video series and games set in a living city where objects—mailboxes, lamp posts, cars, and more—are characters who show how people in a community work together to make decisions and solve problems.
+The series, on PBSKIDS digital platforms and broadcast, looks at citizenship, civic participation, geography, culture, and family in age-appropriate ways.